-- or the ski resort.
-When buying equipment, make sure your ski boots are fited properly.
+- Wear a helmet.
+Wearing protective headgear while skiing will protect you from serious injuries during falls and can even save your life! - Use proper ski equipment.
+Don't borrow equipment.
+Rent from a ski shop or the ski resort.
+When buying equipment, make sure your ski boots are fi ted properly.
 In both cases, make sure your bindings are properly adjusted. - Prepare for the weather.
 Wear layers of clothes and wear a helmet liner, a hat, or a headband.
 Wear gloves or mittens.
 Bring an extra pair in case the first pair gets wet. - Exercise in advance.
 You will have much more fun on the slopes if you're in good shape.
 Work your way up to skiing by exercising year-round on a regular basis. - Get proper instruction.
 Sign up for ski lessons (either individual or group).
 Even experienced skiers polish up their skills with a lesson now and then. - Wear goggles.
 Wear ski goggles that fit properly around your helmet.
 If you wear eyeglasses, buy goggles that fit comfortably over your eyeglasses or consider prescription goggles. - Take a break.
 If you're tired, take a break and rest for a while in the lodge.
 While you're resting, make sure you eat and drink enough.
 Skiing burns a lot of energy!
 When it's the end of the day, there's no need to try and get in a last run, or two, if you are tired.
 It's better to quit while you're ahead and save your energy for next time. - Ski with a friend.
 It's always safer to ski with a friend so he can watch out for you and vice versa.
-Prearrange a meeting place in case you get separated and use walkie-talkies to stay in touch. - Respect your limits.
+Prearrange a meeting place in case you get sepa- rated and use walk-ie-talkies to stay in touch. - Respect your limits.
 Do not ski trails that are above your skill level.
 Trails will - Clearly marked (Green Circle, Blue Square, Black Diamond) as to what level skier they are appropriate for.
 On a similar note, stay in control of your skis and focus on the trail you are skiing.
 Accidents happen more readily when we are distracted. - Stay on the Trails.
 Never ski off the marked trails.
 This is for your own safety. - Follow the rules.
 Do not go off-trail.
 Obey posted trail closure and other warning signs.
 They are there for a reason.
-Any injuries sustained due to skiing off the official paths will not be covered by your ski insurance provider. - Remember that skiers who are in front of you, and below you, on the trail have the right-of-way. - No Drugs or Alcohol.
+Any injuries sustained due to skiing off the official paths will not be covered by your ski insurance provider. - Remember that skiers who are in front of you, and below you, on the trail have the right-of-way.

+• No Drugs or Alcohol.
 You should never ski under the influence of drugs or alcohol.
 This is extremely dangerous and any injuries sustained while skiing under influence of drugs or alcohol will not be covered by ski insurance provider.